 Afric is an Irish-born poet, reviewer, freelance book editor and mentor for the Munster Literature Centre.
 An alumna of Rhodes University and the University of Cape Town, she spent her formative years and early adulthood in Zambia and Zimbabwe.
 She also lived for a time in Paris, London and Spain.
 Afric is now based in West Cork, Ireland, her home since 1999.

-My début The lucky star of hidden things, is predominantly based around my African upbringing.
-My second collection, Ghost of the Fisher Cat is set in medieval Paris, where I also lived for a time.
-(In the city, not the century!)
+Her début The lucky star of hidden things, is predominantly based around her African upbringing.
+Her second collection, Ghost of the Fisher Cat is set loosely in medieval Paris.
 Both have been widely reviewed, and reviews and more details are available on the Salmon Poetry site.

 A surrealist chapbook, Invisible Insane, was published by SurVision in 2019 and is available here.

-Over 200 poems have been published, in journals on every continent, most recently in Magma, Poetry Ireland Review, Poetry International and the Oxford Climate Change Anthology.
+Her work has been published in numerous journals and anthologies, most recently in Magma, Poetry Ireland Review, Poetry International and the Oxford Climate Change Anthology.
 Poems have been featured in Poethead, the Rochford Street Review, and Numero Cinq and broadcast on RTÉ’s Poetry Programme and Arena.
-Some work has been translated into Italian, Irish, Spanish, Polish and Romanian, and both my collections were translated into Italian and published by L’Arcolaio.
-I have published over 65 poetry reviews, and hundreds of fiction reviews over the last decade or so, some of which can be viewed online on the Dublin Review of Books and Sabotage Reviews.
+Her work has been translated into Italian, Irish, Spanish, Polish and Romanian.

 Afric McGlinchey belongs to an endangered species: she sees the world through the eyes of her soul.